This article introduces the different options available to buyers when it comes to the representativity of inspection findings.

 Under S-3 level, the number of samples to check is lower than under S-4, and so on.

-In practice: for consumer goods, quality control is usually performed under the general levels.
+In practice: for consumer goods, visual quality control (i.e. checking the appearance of the products, their basic function…) is usually performed under the general levels.

-The special levels are used only for certain tests that either take lots of time or destroy the samples.
-Another situation where special levels are appropriate is a container-loading supervision–to have an idea of what is inside the cartons, without spending too much time at that checking.
+The special levels are typically used for certain tests that either take lots of time or destroy the samples.
+Another situation where special levels are appropriate is during container-loading supervision – to have an idea of what is inside the cartons without spending too much time on the inspection.

-Let’s say you have ordered 5,000 pcs of a product.
+Let’s say you have ordered 5,000 pcs of a relatively simple product.
 In the table below, you can see how many samples would be drawn under each of the 7 inspection levels.

 General inspection levels | Special inspection levels | |||||